Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 * **"Factory Reset"-Button** -> Execute a factory reset for that device
 * **"Change I2C Address"-Button** -> Here you can program a new I2C Address for that adapter.
 Please make sure you save the config afterwards.

+## Common States / Objects (all devices)
+Some states have a state change detection mechanism running which gives the possibility that some values can be set not only by the Admin UI but additionally with changes directly to the state value from outside. (e.g. via Script or manually) This can be useful for example if you want to use comepsation values from a sensor like temperature to adjust the temperature compensation value on the PH Sensor.

+* "IsPaused" -> Switch to temporarely pause all measure readings from Device unless it is "Actice" during runtime. true = paused, false = measurements active.
+Value is defaultet to false (measure active) on Adapter Start/Restart.

 ## Device related settings & functionalities

 ### DO-Related funtionalities & Settings